 Children's cardiomyopathy: What you need to know

-Cardiomyopathy can be a devastating disease; it is the leading cause of sudden cardiac arrest in children under 18, many of whom are student athletes.
+Cardiomyopathy can be a devastating disease; it is a leading cause of sudden cardiac arrest in children under 18, many of whom are student athletes.
 It can also be an inherited disease, but symptoms are not always obvious.

 Equally alarming, cardiomyopathy continues to be one of the most challenging and difficult heart diseases to recognize and treat.

-Cardiomyopathy refers to a disease of the heart muscle, where it becomes enlarged, thickened or rigid.
+Cardiomyopathy refers to a disease of the heart muscle, where it becomes enlarged, thickened, or rigid.
 This causes the heart to lose strength in pumping blood through the body and affects the heart’s normal electrical rhythm.
 Children with cardiomyopathy are at greater risk when they exert themselves in competitive sports.